U.S. Route 27 in Tennessee: Hamilton County to Kentucky line

-Beyond Elgin, US 27/SR 29 passes through Robbins, the county seat of Huntsville (where it intersects with SR 63, becomes concurrent with SR 297, and widens to 4 lanes), and Helenwood before reaching the city of Oneida.
+Beyond Elgin, US 27/SR 29 passes through Robbins, the county seat of Huntsville (where it intersects with SR 63, becomes concurrent with SR 297, and widens to four lanes), and Helenwood before reaching the city of Oneida.

-In Oneida, the highway passes through a major business district before narrowing to 2 lanes again before entering downtown and having an intersection with SR 456 just before passing by Big South Fork Medical Center.
+In Oneida, the highway passes through a major business district before narrowing to two lanes again before entering downtown and having an intersection with SR 456 just before passing by Big South Fork Medical Center.
 SR 297 then splits off to the west in the center of town, which provides access to the Big South Fork National River and Recreation Area.
 US 27/SR 29 then passes through the rest of downtown before leaving Oneida and passes through Winfield, the last sizable town that US 27 passes through in Tennessee before it reaches the community of Isham on the Kentucky border, where SR 29 ends and US 27 continues north into McCreary County.

 History

 The route in Hamilton County was removed from its original location to build the controlled-access highway.
-The original route ran across the Market Street Bridge, and becomes what is now called Dayton Boulevard, which then runs through Red Bank, east of the current route, and Soddy-Daisy, west of the current route.
-The majority of this route still remains, and is sometimes referred to as "Old US 27" or "Old 27."
+The original route ran across the Market Street Bridge and became what is now called Dayton Boulevard, which then ran through Red Bank, east of the current route, and Soddy-Daisy, west of the current route.
+The majority of this route stmains and is sometimes referred to as "Old US 27" or "Old 27".